Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

 Red onion

-Red onion adds a sharp, almost spicy flavor that fits perfectly with the Panzanella salad.
+Red onion adds a sharp flavor that fits perfectly with the Panzanella salad.
 Slice it as thinly as possible, and if the onion is too strong for you, you can soak it in cold water for ten minutes before adding it to the rest of the ingredients.

 Basil

-Fresh basil adds a mellow, sweet, and round aroma and that taste of Italy.
-I have never replaced basil with any other fresh herb in Panzanella; however, if you'd like to, you could use other fresh herbs such as parsley and dill.
+Fresh basil adds a mellow, sweet, and round aroma.
+I have never replaced basil with any other fresh herb in Panzanella.

 Lettuce

 Lettuce is optional.
 Some Italian Panzanella salad recipes include lettuce; others don't.
-We made a variation with lettuce to show you how it looks, and we loved it.
+We made one with lettuce to show you how it looks, and we loved it.

 We recommend Romaine lettuce.